 Aha, you noticed!
 I'm not a fan of blends.
 I think it's a way to make more profit from selling coffee because you can hide lower cost beans in the blend.
 Blending coffee beans is akin to blending whisky.
 A bunch of flavours that are no good alone but tolerable together.
 Yeah, I've got a bee in my bonnet about blends!

+Two reasons: 1.
+Ground coffee starts to go stale after a couple of minutes.
 2. The chances of getting the correct grind for the myriad number of espresso machines on the market is ... unlikely.

 They're all roasted to specific point to allow for better mixing with steamed milk.
 For those who use the industry terminology for roast colour, Dancing Goat coffees are somewhere between a CITY ROAST and a FULL CITY ROAST.